MaCFP/radi-db/FM_Burner/02_Simulation_Base/README.md

 # Overview
 Initial and mapped setups are listed in this directory.

-`FDS`:
+## `FDS`:
 - initial FDS simulation setup with csv simulation results
 - binary files are not available at the moment

+Here only the setup is very shortly described; no calculation files are available.

-`FDS_mapped_Snapshots`:
+## `FDS_mapped_Snapshots`:
-- `CSVF` files of the snapshots for FDS simulations
+- `CSVF` files approach for calculating the snapshots with FDS

+The general steps are described already in the [Readme](/FM_Burner/README.md) ; please check there again for the details and a step by step description.

-`OPF_Mapped_Snapshots`
+## `OPF_Mapped_Snapshots`
   - all the mapped field files are available in a release with compressed openfoam files; please click here to download the relevant time steps.
   - Link to data files for the release with each snapshot: